arielf/cuts/README.md

 a  b   c
 ```

-Works correctly, and as designed/expected, with the default smart
+Works correctly, and as designed/expected.
-column-delimiter trick:

 ```
 $ cuts -1 schizo.csv